Delunado/Delunado/README.md

 ### Bots 🤖
-These are some curious and useful bots.
+These are some curious and useful bots I've made.

 - [This Person Does Not Exist Bot](https://github.com/Delunado/ThisPersonDoesNotExistBot): A Twitter bot which uploads images from https://thispersondoesnotexist.com/.
 Using C#.

 - [Game Dev Resources Bot](https://github.com/Delunado/GameDevResourcesBot): A Telegram bot which manages content sent to a Game Dev Resources channel.
 Using C#.

+### Open-Source Contributions 👨‍💻
+These are my contributions to other open-source projects.

+- [Cassiopeia](https://github.com/Delunado/cassiopeia): Cassiopeia is a music manager, where you can include your own music files, create playlist, link your Spotify account, etc. I have mainly contribute with refactoring and code cleaning.

 ### Studios and Companies 🏭